Jenya25/SmartCloset/README.md

 # **Installation guide:**

-1. download SmartCloset.apk from this project
+1. download SmartCloset.apk from this project.
+   you can use this link: https://github.com/Jenya25/SmartCloset/raw/master/Smart%20Closet.apk

 2. allow install from unknown sources in your phone.